Fgc17/dotsafe/docs/thoughts.md

 - Through the server component return (ssr)
 - Through an endpoint response (any backend/client relation)

-The first case can be partially solved through an ESLint rule—I’ve written one for Dotsafe.
+The first case can be partially solved through an ESLint rule—I’ve written one for dotsafe.

 The rule blocks you from accessing the server variables inside non-specified files (e.g., .jsx), so you can restrict variable access to files like `service.ts`.